 Along with the many mental and health benefits already discussed, meditation can be pivotal for a longer and healthier life.
 Researchers have found evidence that meditation can even slow cellular aging which can increase life expectancy.
 Slowing the rate of cellular aging is a direct link to human longevity.
 In a long term study participants were determined to be 12 years younger versus the general population from a standardized biological aging test.

 Exercise, diet, and at times medications are all great ways to prevent a heart attack or stroke.
 Researchers are now learning that meditation can also be a valuable part of cardiovascular risk reduction.

-One-way meditation can improve heart health is by raising your heart rate variability, or HRV.
+For instance, one way meditation can improve heart health is by raising your heart rate variability, or HRV.
 A high HRV is an indicator of a healthy heart.
-Meditation can also improve conditions such as hypertension, diabetes, dyslipidemia, and high cortisol levels.
+Likewise, meditation can also improve conditions such as hypertension, diabetes, dyslipidemia, and high cortisol levels.

 12. Increase Energy

 Meditation has been shown to provide countless benefits for improved health.
 Brain function, the immune system, heart health, stress, anxiety, high blood pressure, and depression are just a few of the science-based benefits of regular meditation.

 Meditation can also have an impact on energy levels as well.
 One example would be an increase in HGH.
 In studies human growth hormone, or HGH increased in test subjects after 4 months of meditation.
 Human growth hormone plays important roles in almost all tissue growth, metabolism, and regulating body composition.